ShootrNetwork/shootr-blog/README.md

 # ShootrBlog

-Shootr’s technical blog developed using Elixir & Phoenix.
+Blog example developed using Elixir & Phoenix.
+It's a great example for those who wants to start learning Elixir!

 About us: http://shootr.com/